raoarafat/Blockchain-SM-StockExchange-React-Client/README.md

    Update `ethereum/deploy.js` with the production network provider (e.g., Infura) and deploy the contracts.

 2. **Update Contract Address**:
-   Update the deployed `CampaignFactory` address in `ethereum/factory.js`.
+   Update the deployed `StockExchangeFactory` address in `ethereum/factory.js`.

 3. **Build the Application**: